-When posting or circulating student grades, it should be remembered that student grades form part of the student's educational history and are considered the student's personal information.
-In cases where a student is identifiable from a posting despite attempts to anonymize the list, this identification is a disclosure of the student's personal information without consent and an invasion of privacy.
+Student grades form part of the student's educational history and are considered the student's personal information.
+In cases where a student is identifiable from a posting despite attempts to anonymize the list, this identification is a disclosure of the student's personal information without consent and a breach under the Freedom of Information and Protection of Privacy Act (FIPPA).
 In an effort to provide more concrete guidance, we offer following recommended practice for posting student grades:

 - An exception to this practice is possible only if each student gives her or his prior written consent to disclose their grades in identifiable form.
 A method of collecting and administering consent would also be needed.